xvitaly/srcrepair/docs/source/faq.rst

 SRC Repair need Internet access for checking for updates once a week (can be disabled in :ref:`advanced settings <settings-advanced>`).

-.. index:: faq, adding a new game, report issue
+.. index:: adding a new game, report issue
 .. _faq-add-game:

 I want to add a new game.
 What should I do?